 When we think about social media marketing, we tend to put our blinkers on and assume that you need to create the best content in the world to see some form of victory.
 If your video didn’t go viral, it was a failure, right?

 Video content is increasingly popular and doesn’t have to go viral to drive results.
 More video content is uploaded in 30 days than major U.S television networks have created in 30 years… It’d be crazy if every piece of filmed footage reached every corner of the internet, right?

 There’s clearly a demand for video content, which means you need to be using it in your marketing strategy.

 One place that video is gaining popularity is the social platform, LinkedIn.
 Being a B2B platform for professionals to connect, posting videos on here can boost your professional and personal brand – especially when you get it right.

 The use of LinkedIn video is on the rise.
-2 out of 3 (66%) marketers plan to use video content on the platform in 2020.
+2 out of 3 (66%) marketers said they planned to use video content on the platform in 2020.
 What’s more, 87% of LinkedIn video marketers say it’s been an effective channel for them.

 In this article, we’ll share the uses of LinkedIn video, along with several tips to boost the success of your content.

 What Can I Use LinkedIn Video For?

 When it comes to creating video content for LinkedIn, it’s not uncommon to feel overwhelmed with your options.
 There are several types of video that you can publish, with each one having its’ own perks:

 People, in general, are inquisitive.
 They’re always curious to learn more about who they’re connecting with.
 On a platform like LinkedIn, which is built for establishing relationships, you can use video to pique the interest of your connections.